ethereum/ethereum-org-website/src/content/eth2/index.md

 Eth2 refers to a major upgrade happening to the Ethereum blockchain.
 This will make transactions faster, reduce energy consumption and introduce staking rewards.
 Technically speaking, Ethereum will be moving from proof-of-work to a [proof-of-stake](eth2/proof-of-stake/) blockchain and introducing [shard chains](eth2/shard-chains/).
 This is a huge change to how Ethereum works but it should bring equally huge benefits.

-This will mean mining as the way to secure Ethereum and verify transactions.

 <InfoBanner
     emoji=":thinking_face:"
     message="Not following?
 Try reading up on"